mojzu/sso/docs/manual/04_changelog.md

 - Audit logging improvements, more endpoints now create audit logs for success/failure, diff data is generated for key, service and user updates.
 - Added prefix `Sso` to internal audit log types.
 - Refactoring, move `api` module to crate root.
-- Audit refactoring to improve data collected, some endpoints now return not found in cases of keys or users not being present or being disabled.
-Tests updated to reflect this.

 ### Fixed